oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/npcs.md

 - Secret: His reflection hunts him; the coin anchors more than memories

 ## Eléonore “The Whisperer” [S03]
-- Role: Occult apothecary; prophetess of the Lady’s “shadow aspect”
-- Appearance: Veiled; raven-feather shawl; bone bangles that clack in iambic rhyme
-- Personality: Serene, unsettling; answers questions you didn’t ask
-- Motivation: Establish a legitimate cult; be right about the Lady
-- Secret: Has Morr’s attention; her prophecies attract the dead
+**Role:** Occult perfumer-cult leader; prophetess of the Lady’s “shadow aspect” **Appearance:** Veiled; raven-feather shawl; bone bangles that clack in iambic rhyme; hands stained with resin and oils **Personality:** Unhinged zeal, precise ritualist; slips into rhyme; treats omens as answers **Motivation:** Prove memory can be bottled and luck manufactured through sacrament of scent **Secrets:** Eau de Morr includes corpse-derived “absolutes”; mirrored censer falsifies omens unless sanctified; heard Robert laughing in a mirror “last week”

 ## Artois “The Brave” [S02]
 - Role: Gambler and accidental lynchpin